Dec 21, 2020

 With a partnership between UNU-INWEH and The Nature Conservancy, this curriculum was built to bring awareness of the importance of Mangroves to healthy ecosystems and human communities.
 The open-access Mangroves Course is designed to build expertise in mangrove biology, ecology, assessment, management, and restoration and is predominantly aimed at young academics, professionals, managers, and any other interested individuals, especially from developing countries.
 The course provides the opportunity for professionals to build their capacity without taking personal leave to attend classes.
-The course is currently available on Conservation Training.
 While several aspects related to mangrove ecosystems and their management have been reasonably well-developed empirically and academically, there is no overall comprehensive curriculum that touches on all aspects of mangrove ecosystems and few universities offer graduate-level courses on this topic.
 The level distance course on Mangrove Ecosystems offers the following benefits:

 - It creates a generation of students who have had structured training on the topic which they can develop further in research or apply in the field.

 - It leads to more research work undertaken in this area.

 - It exposes university professors and specialists to this field of practice so they can better serve as technical advisors, address knowledge gaps through further study, and propose new applications that are practicable and up-scalable.

 - It generates more interdisciplinary interest and knowledge products.